Connect with us

 Kenya will adopt the Engineering, Procurement, and Construction (EPC) model for building roads, driven by the cost challenges of the annuity program.

-Transport and Infrastructure CS Kipchumba Murkomen says the government has abandoned the annuity programme in favour of the traditional EPC (Engineer/Procure/Construct) model over concerns of inflated costs.
+Transport and Infrastructure CS Kipchumba Murkomen says the government has abandoned the annuity programme in favour of the traditional EPC (Engineer/Procure/Construct) model over concerns about inflated costs.

-Speaking in Nairobi during the recent unveiling of the Kenya National Highway’s Authority’s 2023-2027 Strategic Plan, Murkomen pointed out the impracticality of annuity, terming it a costly method for road delivery.
+Speaking in Nairobi during the recent unveiling of the Kenya National Highway Authority’s 2023-2027 Strategic Plan, Murkomen pointed out the impracticality of annuity, terming it a costly method for road delivery.

 The CS said building a 45km road under annuity will cost Sh15 billion, instead of “under the normal contracting will cost Sh3 billion including maintenance.”